1FarZ1/I-Found-You/Readme.md

 ## I Found You

-- I found is A Cli made with rust that helps you see the people that you follow and doesnt follow you ,  offering huge performance and speed.
+- I found is A Cli made with rust that helps you see the people that you follow and doesnt follow you (unfollowers) ,  offering huge performance and speed.

 ## Demo